References

 Recursive keyOf

-When using keyOf, you might end up in a situation where you have mutally recursive schemas.
-A consequence of this is that typescript will no longer be able to infer the types of the modules that are mutally recursive.
+When using keyOf, you might end up in a situation where you have mutually recursive schemas.
+A consequence of this is that TypeScript will no longer be able to infer the types of the modules that are mutually recursive.

 To avoid this, you can use the "getter syntax" on all keyOf related types.